isaacrlevin/presencelight/desktop-README.md

 After you change and save, the icon will update in the icon tray.

-## Wire Up Phillips Light
+## Wire Up Philips Light

-To connect PresenceLight to Phillips Hue, you can do it 1 of 2 ways
+To connect PresenceLight to Philips Hue, you can do it 1 of 2 ways

- - Obtain the IP Address of your Phillips Hue Bridge (if you have it)
+ - Obtain the IP Address of your Philips Hue Bridge (if you have it)
  - Ask PresenceLight to find it for you (may no work in certain network configurations)

  ![Hue Settings](https://github.com/isaacrlevin/PresenceLight/raw/main/static/hue-settings.png)